-Facebook has rolled out various changes in the past month.
-While such changes are usually met with confusion and hesitation, learning what they mean and how to use them properly can help hospitality brands optimize their potential.
+Facebook has rolled out various changes which you may have missed.
+While such changes are usually met with confusion and hesitation, learning what they mean and how to use these unique features of Facebook properly can help hospitality brands optimize their potential.

 As more and more people are making travel plans based on social networks, having an understanding of these changes and how to effectively utilize them can help hotels and restaurants, both in terms of marketing as well as customer service.